Nas-r/Planimation/README.md

 ####Action Options
 A user can set the ordering of predicate animations associated with an action’s postconditions.
-NOTE: These are not yet implemented, and I'm still debating whether they're useful.

 ####Predicate Options
 <img src="https://github.com/Nas-r/Planimation/blob/master/images/predicatepage.png" width="400px;margin:auto;text-align:center">